myxvisual/react-uwp/docs/src/routes/Components/DatePickers/TimePicker/README.md

 ## TimePicker

-The DatePicker gives you a standardized way to let users pick a localized date value using touch, mouse, or keyboard input.
+The TimePicker gives you a standardized way to let users pick a time value using touch, mouse, or keyboard input.

 ### Examples